NickRyanDev/doativo/README.md

       *This version runs in python 3.10

 ### Second Step: Clone repository
-      Clone this repository and verify if everything is ok.
+      Clone this repository and verify if everything is ok running:
+        $ python manage.py runserver